ellennickles/xphoto-s23/week8/README.md

 ### Prepare for Next Week

 - Install [Visual Studio Code](https://code.visualstudio.com/)
-- After install, launch the application and navigate to *Extensions* (last menu item on the far left).
+- After the installation, launch the application and navigate to *Extensions* (last menu item on the far left).
 Search for and install the extension: p5.vscode by Sam Lavigne